Azure/azure-webpubsub/experimental/sdk/webpubsub-socketio-extension/examples/chatgpt/README.md

-# My ChatGPT
+# ChatGPT in Web PubSub for Socket.IO

-A simple sample written in React.js and node.js to show how to build an OpenAI [ChatGPT](https://chat.openai.com/)-like chat bot using OpenAI chat completion [API](https://platform.openai.com/docs/guides/chat).
+A simple sample written in React.js and Node.js to show how to build an OpenAI [ChatGPT](https://chat.openai.com/)-like chat bot using OpenAI chat completion [API](https://platform.openai.com/docs/guides/chat).

+Web PubSub for Socket.IO service is used for realtime messaging.
+The client is connected with the service rather than the server for realtime messaging.

 Main features:
 1. Dialogue based chat with ChatGPT